 About the Autumn Plein Air Drawing Challenge

-The Autumn Plein Air Drawing Challenge is a motivational tool designed to get us outside and drawing with colored pencil.
-The Challenge begins September 1 and concludes October 31.
+The Autumn Plein Air Drawing Challenge is a motivational tool designed to get us outside and drawing with colored pencil each September.

 I’ll post my drawings on a special group board on Pinterest.
 If you’d like to post your drawings, all you have to do is request an invitation to join the board.
 You will need a Pinterest account, but they’re free and easy to set up.